 Enclosure(s) – Any copies of your records or paperwork

-cc: (Indicate who will receive a copy of this letter, e.g., product manufacturer, consumer protection agencies, etc.)top of page
+cc: (Indicate who will receive a copy of this letter, e.g., product manufacturer, consumer protection agencies, etc.)

 If your complaint hasn't been satisfactorily resolved after contacting the business and submitting a complaint in writing, then your next step is to see if there is a complaint handling body that can help you.